12th Army (Soviet Union)

-The 12th Army was a field army of the Red Army formed multiple times during the Russian Civil War and World War II.
+The 12th Army (Russian: 12-я армия) was a field army of the Red Army formed multiple times during the Russian Civil War and World War II.

 Civil War & Polish-Soviet War

 The 12th Army (Russian Civil War 1st Formation) of the Soviet Red Army was first formed from Soviet forces in the north-eastern Caucasus in 1918.

 The 12th Army (Russian Civil War 2nd Formation) was formed from the 1st and 3rd Ukrainian Red Armies in central Ukraine in the summer of 1919.
 In July 1920 Simon Aralov was chief of intelligence with this unit. it was disbanded in 1920.

 Second World War

-The 12th Army (1st Formation) (RKKA) of the Soviet Red Army was formed from the Southern (Cavalry-Mechanised) Army Group of the Kiev Special Military District during 1939-40.
+The 12th Army (1st Formation) (RKKA) of the Soviet Red Army was formed from the Southern (Cavalry-Mechanised) Army Group of the Kiev Special Military District during 1939–40.